Kurento/kurento/source/kmf-media-api/packages.rst

     * A :java:type:`MediaSource` is a Pad that generates a media stream to process
     * A :java:type:`MediaSink` is a Pad that *consumes* (receives) a media stream after processing.

-The different capabilities of the Kurento Media Server are exposed typically as `Filters` or `EndPoints` in the Media API.
+The different capabilities of the Kurento Media Server are exposed typically as `Filters` or `Endpoints` in the Media API.

 API Javadoc